What is Montessori?

 - Limited field trips such as bringing an expert or experience to the classroom

 Lower and Upper Elementary (1st, 2nd, 3rd, 4th, and 5th Grade)

 - Period of imagination, socialization and moral justice

 - Integrated study of science, history, the arts, literature and world cultures that helps students gain skills in reading, writing, spelling and math

-- Lower Elementary focus on real-world applications of lessons
+- Lower Elementary focuses on real-world applications of lessons

 - Inspired by stories, lessons and materials that seek to answer questions through reason and imagination

-- Students work in partnerships and teams.
-They share struggles and success and learn to support, respect and depend on one another
+- Students work in partnerships and teams where they share struggles and success and learn to support, respect and depend on one another

 - Much of the work is accomplished through large projects which require cooperation and planning and facilitate the integration of different subjects

 - Students take field trips throughout the year as part of their learning experience and to foster community building